baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 ![HOG Vehicle and non-vehicle images](./misc/comparsion_Hog_features.JPG)

-In the cell of The method of `[6]` of [CarND Vehicle Detection notebook](Vehicle_detection_BK.ipynb), a function of extract_features  is to accept a list of image paths, spatial information, Histogram and HOG parameters ( as well as one of a variety of destination color spaces, to which the input image is converted) and produces a flattened array of spatial feature, histogram feature, or/and HOG features as defined for each image in the list.
+In the cell of `[6]` of [CarND Vehicle Detection notebook](Vehicle_detection_BK.ipynb), a function of extract_features  is to accept a list of image paths, spatial information, Histogram and HOG parameters ( as well as one of a variety of destination color spaces, to which the input image is converted) and produces a flattened array of spatial feature, histogram feature, or/and HOG features as defined for each image in the list.

 #### 2. Explain how you settled on your final choice of HOG parameters.